 This is where data literacy comes in.
 Gartner defines data literacy as ‘the ability to read, write and communicate data in context, including an understanding of data sources and constructs, analytical methods and techniques applied – and the ability to describe the use case, application and resulting value’.

 Poor data literacy is a roadblock to growth and transformation for banks and as data becomes further integrated into daily workflows, it will only heighten the need for increased abilities to work with data.
 Maintaining competitive advantage requires greater access to and understanding of data across the organisation.

 According to a survey by QLIK, only 24% of business decisions makers are fully confident in their ability to read, work with, analyse and argue with data.
 This research highlights the skills gap that exists between the level of data literacy that is needed from employees and what currently exists.

-So, what can banks do to improve the data literacy of their employees?
+How can banks improve the data literacy of their employees?

 Banks should focus on integrating data into all areas of the business in order to steer the organisation forward into the 4th Industrial Revolution.

 One of the most important ways of providing employees with the requisite skills to effectively manage data is to set up training plans and programmes for everybody in the organisation.
 Training plans can be effective regardless of whether they take place online or in-person.
 As long as employees are given the support, time and resources needed to complete the training it will greatly improve the overall data literacy of the organisation.

 As with any business entity there will be a certain amount of business jargon that is associated with data science, this can make it difficult for those outside the department to follow the conversation and understand what is being talked about.
 In order to make data seem more approachable and understandable, data scientists should try to use simplified terminology with those outside of their department to ensure that everyone understands what is going on and give them the confidence to partake in data discussions.